What is the importance of spatial data?

 Biodiversity mapping uses the information from spatial data to map the different habitats and biodiversity types on earth.
 It not only detects, but classifies the characteristics of defined regions.
 These classifications include everything from habitat boundaries to types of plants and the sensitivity of the wildlife.

 Biodiversity mapping has some significant implications for how we run our businesses, our governments and our global behaviours.

 First and foremost, biodiversity mapping helps us understand the natural capital we have available.
 It provides a detailed picture of our landscapes and what they contain.
 It can also help detect changes that are happening to that capital both because of our interactions with the environment and those that occur naturally.

 This data can be used to generate actionable intelligence for a variety of decision-makers.
 It also supports additional analysis such as change detection and environmental impact assessments.
 These methods can ultimately be used to inform sustainable and responsible development.
 For example, data collected from habitat mapping can be directly related to the UN’s Sustainable Development Goals (SDGs), specifically sustainable cities and communities (11), climate action (13), life below water (14) and life on land (15).

-Now, habitat mapping is becoming even more important to the future of commercial and political models.
-As the technology advances and digitisation increases, habitat knowledge is becoming more accessible to organisations.
+Now, biodiversity mapping is becoming even more important to the future of commercial and political models.
+As technology advances and digitisation increases, habitat knowledge is becoming more accessible to organisations.
 With this support, global entities have the ability to make environmentally conscious and sustainable decisions.